smanilov/teaching/README.md

-# teaching
-One repository for all teaching
+In this repository I keep all of my teaching supplements for now.